ccrd1711/space_shack/README.md

 - As a returning user I want to view and manage my upcoming bookings, so I can keep track of my interplanetary travel plans with ease.

 # Design Development

+Overall I wanted this website to have a fairly 'dark' look, to help reflect the darkness and 'abyss-ness' of space.
+I have styled the backgrounds with ChatGPT in this manner on purpose.
+It helped to create a cosy image of the fictional shack to 'entice' people to make 'bookings'.

+Before all this, I actually had a completely different idea but I felt like the scope was too large.
+It was to have a site where users could create, edit and delete their own fictional planets.
+It would include planet designs, colours, features, distance from the sun etc however I think it would have been a mission to get images generated of every new one created - a feature I think a site that does that would need.
+It wouldn't be enough to create the planets with no visual pleasure after.

+## Typography

+The site uses the Orbitron font throughout to maintain a futuristic, space-themed aesthetic.
+While I initially considered using a classic sci-fi green (often seen in retro space films) for the accent color, I felt it would be too harsh on the eyes.
+Instead, I opted for a bold yellow accent that complements the theme while keeping the overall look visually accessible and modern.

 ## Wireframes